-After making appropriate enquiries, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
-The coronavirus pandemic impacted upon the self-generated income activities such as; The WRAP around club and swimming lettings have been adversely affected with the schools not being fully opened, for 2021 the income has been much reduced, however we were able to distribute staff to assist the school in other functions and we were able to open to a reduced capacity and in the case of Dovedale the holiday club operated over the school holiday periods to ensure a slight offset in the loss of income.
+After making appropriate enquiries, the board of directors has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
+The coronavirus pandemic impacted upon the self-generated income activities such as; The WRAP around club and swimming lettings have been adversely affected and schools are only just beginning to recover but are yet to meet the pre-pandemic levels.